verv0022/CBSA-Helper/README.md

 [Documents folder](docs/)

-In a change of paradigmas, we foundded out that was possible to have one code published as a serverless function, and using it as endpoint on Alexa and Dialogflow.
+During our research, we foundded out that it was possible to have one code published as a cloud function, and using it as an endpoint on Alexa and Dialogflow.
 This discover was based on the work published on the link below:

 [Google Assistant and Alexa on Firebase Functions](https://thecocktail.engineering/google-assistant-alexa-chatbot-on-firebase-cloud-functions-2d7491b0f06d)

 <!-- GETTING STARTED -->
 ## Getting Started